x-jesse/Piano-Tiles-Bot/README.md

 This is the [official JetBrains PyCharm installation guide](https://www.jetbrains.com/help/pycharm/installation-guide.html#standalone).
 In case you prefer a tutorial-style walkthrough, [this video](https://www.youtube.com/watch?v=SZUNUB6nz3g) does a great job of walking through the installation process for Windows.
 For Mac users, check out [this video](https://www.youtube.com/watch?v=K5cAu-Wro3M).

-## About the workshop
-In case you haven't figured out already (lol), this workshop will be teaching you the basics of Python automation by creating a bot to play Piano Tiles!
-(It's nothing fancy, just learning how to control a mouse + keyboard, and taking some screenshots.
-Honestly, if you know what a while loop is you're already halfway there.)